rietta/git_time_extractor/README.txt

 EXTRACT REASONABLE TIME RECORDS FROM A GIT REPOSITORY

-git_time_extractor is a free tool that goes through a GIT, the popular revision control system, repository's commit log and produces a Comma Seperated Values (CSV) file that indicates the time spent by each developer, per day.
+git_time_extractor is a free tool that goes through a GIT, the popular revision control system, repository's commit log and produces a Comma Separated Values (CSV) file that indicates the time spent by each developer, per day.

 The working time estimates are based on three assumptions: